Speakers Bureau

 Ruth Truss

-Dr. Ruth Truss is professor of history and Dean of the College of Arts and Sciences at the University of Montevallo and currently serves as President of the Alabama Historical Association.
-She is the author of several journal articles and book chapters on the Alabama National Guard and the co-editor with Dr. Sarah Wiggins of The Journal of Sarah Haynsworth Gayle, 1827-1835.
+Dr. Ruth Truss is professor of history and Dean of the College of Arts and Sciences at the University of Montevallo and has served as President of the Alabama Historical Association.
+She is the author of several journal articles and book chapters on the Alabama National Guard and the co-editor with Dr. Sarah Wiggins of The Journal of Sarah Haynsworth Gayle, 1827-1835

 Contact: trussr@montevallo.edu